 This is relevant because it shows that my personal opinion of a person doesn’t matter.
 I don’t care if I personally like them as an individual or not.
 That is nothing to do with being a good authority figure.
 I can brutally dislike someone, but respect their work ethic.

 The first time I was ever sick for work, I had been drinking too much the night before as a teenager, and let myself get pretty sick.
 Yet, I actually went to my workplace to apologise that I couldn’t work because I respected my boss at the time.
 I felt guilty at being a bad worker.
 She was even more annoyed with me doing that, which I hadn’t prepared for, as they were swamped and needed me.

 If I respect someone, I try hard to give them what would help their work ethic prosper.
 If they have no work ethic, I work solely for my own actualisation and they don’t seem to exist in my mental equation.
-I still work hard, but their needs don’t interplay with my own situation as shown with the first two bosses.
+I still work hard, but their needs don’t interplay with my own situation as shown with some of these examples.

 Pretty much as a summary.